Yalda-em/datasciencecoursera/CodeBook.md

 561 angle(Z,gravityMean)

  561 features
-needed for this project , the original one, which will be shorten only to 68
+needed for this project , the original one, which will be shorten only to 68 with adding the Activity and subject

 mean(): Mean value
 std(): Standard deviation